-However, the term is actually broadly used in the film industry as a breakdown of any script’s major story/plot points in bullet point (or number) form.
-Beat sheets are often made after a draft of the script has been written, in order to break down those elements and possibly use them as a map for rewrites.
+However, the term is broadly used in the film industry as a breakdown of any script’s major story/plot points in bullet point (or number) form.
+Beat sheets are often made after a draft of the script has been written, to break down those elements and possibly use them as a map for rewrites.
 You may be asked to write beat sheets as you, development executives, and representation work on the various rewrites.

 Below the Line